 - 93 In respect of placemaking Policies PM1A and PM1B, the movement corridors, layouts and open spaces are considered to respond well to the surrounding site context, and within the associated site constraints.
 There have been efforts to avoid a car dominated layout, including proposed landscaping edges within an open space hierarchy framework.
 It has been considered appropriate to look to further control some of the residential boundary detailing through a suspensive condition (6). - 94 The individual dwellings are of an appropriate scale with associated proportionate garden ground, including some contemporary touches in their finishes and approach.
 The overall housing mix types and heights provides variety and enhances the character of the area.
 A limited palette of external finishing materials is proposed within the design and access statement, including a range of light coloured renders, darker fenestration features and a simple grey slate coloured roof tile. - 95 As per the LDP developer requirements, the dwellings have been proposed on the lower slopes of the field, with the finished floor levels several metres below that of the northern extents of the neighbouring holiday park. - 96 The massing and scale of the proposed dwellings are considered appropriate, responding to the established neighbouring residential character area to the south.
 The proposed density of development is considered acceptable at this location.
-In general terms, the proposed dwellings will benefit from reasonable garden ground, with none of the properties calculated to adversely impact on the amenity enjoyed by neighbouring properties or land uses in terms of overlooking or overshadowing.
+Not including the significant structural landscaping element of the peripheries, this site layout has been calculated at approximately 29 units per Ha, which is closely comparable to neighbouring residential areas, including a recent nearby development by the same applicant. - 97 In general terms, the proposed dwellings will benefit from reasonable garden ground, with none of the properties calculated to adversely impact on the amenity enjoyed by neighbouring properties or land uses in terms of overlooking or overshadowing.
 The proposed landscape framework surrounding the site, particularly to the north and west are deemed appropriate in this site context and sufficient overall to ensure no adverse impact to neighbouring properties and businesses, particularly following the establishment of identified planting.
-It has been considered appropriate to seek that the peripheral landscape framework planting is introduced and established at the earliest possible juncture, controlled through a recommended suspensive condition to agree detailed phasing. - 97 Some of the representation submitted against the proposal suggested that the number of dwellings proposed (217) was too high and contrary to the LDP allocation of 160.
-Consistent with all other sites allocated in the current LDP, this figure has been acknowledged to be purely indicative and is not a barrier to development coming forward with higher or indeed lower densities.
+It has been considered appropriate to seek that the peripheral landscape framework planting is introduced and established at the earliest possible juncture, controlled through a recommended suspensive condition to agree detailed phasing. - 98 Some of the representation submitted against the proposal suggested that the number of dwellings proposed (217) was too high and contrary to the LDP allocation of 160.
+As aforementioned and consistent with all other sites allocated in the current LDP, this figure has been acknowledged to be purely indicative and is not a barrier to development coming forward with higher or indeed lower densities.
 Fundamentally, the final site capacity was established through an appropriate detailed site appraisal, taking cognisance of the wider site context and the market.
 In this case, pre-application discussions took place regarding the site and the overall relationship with neighbouring development in establishing an appropriate site density.

-98 Overall, the proposals are considered appropriate in terms of the overall design, mix, house types, open space, movement patterns and associated landscaping satisfying the policy objectives of Designing Places, Designing Streets alongside the LDP Placemaking Policies, including a positive contribution to the quality of the surrounding built and natural environment.
+99 Overall, the proposals are considered appropriate in terms of the overall design, mix, house types, open space, movement patterns and associated landscaping satisfying the policy objectives of Designing Places, Designing Streets alongside the LDP Placemaking Policies, including a positive contribution to the quality of the surrounding built and natural environment.